-The Associate Director of Policy Programs will serve as the primary academic advisor during a student's course of study at Heinz College.
+The Senior Academic Coordinator will serve as the primary academic advisor during a student's course of study at Heinz College.
 In addition, students may meet with and discuss academic options with the Director of Public Policy Programs and Heinz College faculty members.